Thin accretion disk signatures in hybrid metric-Palatini gravity: Properties of thin accretion discs

 In this case, we vary $\alpha =[-10^{-6}; -4\times10^{-5}]$ and fix $\beta = 10^{-20}$, $\phi_0=4\times10^{-5}$. \item We assume $m_\varphi^2=-\mu^2$ by analogy with quantum field theoretical models.
 We choose the following set of parameters: $\alpha = [-10^{-6}; -4\times10^{-5}], \beta= 10^{-11}, \phi_0 = 4\times10^{-5}$. \item We also consider the case of large values of $\phi_0=[0.1;4]$ and fix $\alpha = -10^{-10}, \beta = 10^{-11}$, $m_\phi^2 = -\mu^2$. \end{enumerate}

 The first two cases are inspired by the work \cite{Danila2019}.
 However, we slightly extend the range of $\alpha$ and $\beta$ parameters to better illustrate changes in accretion characteristics.
 The third case is based on post-Newtonian analysis, relationships and constraints obtained from the solar system.
-This case seems to us the closest to reality in terms of the obtained characteristics.
 The fourth and fifth instances include the connection $m_\varphi^2=-\mu^2$ that emerges from quantum field theoretical models, where $-\mu^2$ signifies the scalar field particle mass.
-By extension, we give the same meaning to this quantity in hybrid f(R)-gravity.
+By extension, we give the same meaning to this quantity in HMPG.
 Data from accelerator experiments suggest that the Higgs self-coupling constant $\zeta \approx 1/8$ for strong interactions.
-Nevertheless, the characteristics of the self-action of a scalar field in hybrid f(R)-gravity can differ markedly from those of Higgs bosons.
+Nevertheless, the characteristics of the self-action of a scalar field in HMPG can differ markedly from those of Higgs bosons.

 Further each of these cases is used to determine the characteristics of the accretion disk.